 All the latest news and views from Rinnai

 We expect natural gas and LPG will continue to be delivered to connected consumers until we’ve fully moved to new low and zero carbon gases, likely to be by 2050.
-New users will be added to the network until at least 2025 and NZ has plenty of natural gas for homes to last for decades.
+New users will still be added to the network until a national energy strategy is developed and NZ has plenty of natural gas for homes to last for decades.

 Exciting new zero or low emission gases like hydrogen, biogas and bioLPG are being developed in New Zealand and are recognised by the Climate Change Commission as a good way to reach our emission reductions.
 At Rinnai New Zealand, we have already included testing of dimethyl ether (DME) and and hydrogen blends in our R&D processes - in fact, all our Rinnai INFINITY gas continuous flow units can run on hydrogen blends of up to 20%.

 These exciting new gases will allow us to all continue enjoying the endless hot water and warmth our gas appliances provide.